Sai-Repalle/scm_project/README.md

 Self Managed Configuration Management(SCM) is a simple command line app for configuration management, written in python.
 > Designed to run only on ubuntu operating system

-This tool, currently supports only three resources
+This tool, currently supports only below resources
 * service
 * directory
 * file
+* firewall

 # Resource Detailed information